 Plan of Study

 The Engineering Online program at NC State University is designed for working professionals.
-The Computer Programming Certificate from NC State University provides individuals with the skills needed to change careers, develop a better foundation for a technical management career, and establish a programming competency and an understanding of the theoretical foundations of computer science.
-The required courses focus on developing Java programming skills that can be used successfully to program in any environment.
+The Undergraduate Certificate in Computer Programming from NC State provides individuals with the skills needed to change careers, develop a better foundation for a technical management career, prepare for graduate level work in computing, and establish a programming competency and an understanding of the theoretical foundations of computer science.
+The required courses focus on developing Java and C programming skills that can support transfer of foundational knowledge to other programming languages and environments